Touch a hot stove. Ouch.

 How do the telegroup sessions work?

-We meet for 90 minutes three times per week (you can come to one call a week, or two–your choice).
+We meet for 90 minutes twice per week (you can come to one call a week, or two–your choice).
 We begin each month with a special 90 minute webinar Introduction to the topic we're studying.
 At the end of every introduction presentation, we fill out a Judge Your Neighbor worksheet.
 This worksheet will become your prescription for happiness.

 Then, you're welcome to attend any of the 6 telesession slots we have dedicated each month to doing The Work!

 One person will begin in the hot seat every telesession, after check-ins and questions.
 We usually have time for 2-3 people to do The Work every telesession.
+Sometimes our format will include shared popcorn inquiry with the group on one common thought.

 All telegroups are recorded so if you miss a group, you can catch up by listening to the call.